Asthma Home Visit Collaboration

 Uses and Restrictions

-Use of Funds.
 All grant funds must be used for the sole purposes set forth in the grant proposal and application and must be used in compliance with all applicable laws.
-Grant funds may not be used as matching funds for any other grant program.
-Use of grant funds for prohibited purposes may result in loss of grant award and/or place the grantee at risk for recouping of those funds used for the prohibited purpose.
-Expenditure reports must be submitted quarterly.
+Grant funds may not be used as matching funds for any other grant program unless specifically allowed under grant program guidelines.
+Use of grant funds for prohibited purposes may result in loss of grant award and/or place the grantee at risk for repayment of those funds used for the prohibited purpose.
+Regardless of the source of funding (federal pass-through or State), all grant-funded expenses must be compliant with Cost Principles under Subpart E of 2CFR200 unless an exception is noted in federal or State statutes or regulations.
+Allowable – All grant funds must be used for items that are necessary and reasonable for the proper and efficient performance of the grant and may only be used for the purposes stated in the grant agreement, work plan, and budget.
+Items must comply with all applicable state and federal regulations.
+Allocable – Grant-funded costs must be chargeable or assignable to the grant in accordance with relative benefits received.
+The allocation methodology should be documented and should be consistent across funding sources for similar costs.
+Reasonable – The amounts charged for any item must be reasonable.
+That means the nature and amount of the expense does not exceed what a prudent person under the same circumstances would expend; and that the items are generally recognized as ordinary and necessary for the performance of the grant.
+Allowed Uses Funding may be used for the following: Use of Funds.
 To be reimbursable under the Department/Office of Health Promotion Grant Agreement, expenditures must meet the following general criteria: • Be necessary and reasonable for proper and efficient administration of the program and not be a general expense required to carry out the overall responsibilities of the applicant. • Be authorized or not prohibited under federal, state or local laws, or regulations. • Conform to any limitations or exclusions set forth in the applicable rules, program description, or grant agreement. • Be accorded consistent treatment through application of generally accepted accounting principles, appropriate to the circumstances. • Not be allocable to or included as a cost of any state or federally-financed program in either the current or a prior period. • Be net of all applicable credits. • Be specifically identified with the provision of a direct service or program activity. • Be an actual expenditure of funds in support of program activities, documented by check number, and/or internal ledger transfer of funds.
-Unallowable or prohibited uses of grant funds include, but are not limited to the following: • Political or religious purposes • Contributions or donations • Fundraising or legislative lobbying expenses • Conference registration fees • Payment of bad or non-program related debts, fines or penalties • Contribution to a contingency fund or provision for unforeseen events • Research • Incentives, including but not limited to t-shirts, bags, backpacks, hats, pencils, rulers, coloring books, stress balls, band-aid holders, mugs and cookware. • Entertainment, food, alcoholic beverages and gratuities • Membership fees, interest or financial payments, or other fines or penalties • Purchase or improvement of land or purchase, improvement or construction of a building • Lease of facility space. • Expenditures that may create conflict of interest or the perception of impropriety • Audit expenses • Exhibit fees of any kind • Subscription costs • Association dues • Expenses for credentialing (e.g., CHES certification, AE-C) • Airfare • Out of state travel costs
+Allowable costs may include Personnel, Fringe, Travel, Equipment, Supplies, Contractual Services,Telecommunications, and Training and Education.
+Please see the Budget Glossary for more information on allowable line item categories.
+With prior approval, funding may be used for the following: Food or refreshments for program-related meetings or events.
+Funding may NOT be used for the following: •Political or religious purposes •Contributions or donations •Fundraising or legislative lobbying expenses •Payment of bad or non-program related debts, fines or penalties •Contribution to a contingency fund or provision for unforeseen events • Research •Incentives, including but not limited to t-shirts, bags, backpacks, hats, pencils, rulers, coloring books, stress balls, band-aid holders, mugs and cookware. •Entertainment, alcoholic beverages and gratuities •Membership fees, interest or financial payments, or other fines or penalties •Purchase or improvement of land or purchase, improvement or construction of a building •Lease of facility space. •Expenditures that may create conflict of interest or the perception of impropriety •Audit expenses •Gift cards •Exhibit fees of any kind •Subscription costs •Association dues •Expenses for credentialing •Airfare •Out of State Travel Costs

 Reports

 The grantee is required to submit quarterly progress reports on their work plan objectives.
 Failure to submit required reports in a timely manner will result in delays with approval of reimbursements.
-The grantee will ensure quarterly reports are submitted in the provided format as follows: 1st Quarter Report due by: December 30; 2nd Quarter Report due by: March 30; 3rd Quarter Report due by: June 30; 4th Quarter Report due by: September 30
+The grantee will ensure quarterly reports are submitted in the provided format as follows: 1st/2nd Quarter Report due by: January 30; 3rd Quarter Report due by: April 30; 4th Quarter Report due by: July 30

 Audits